-Wildfires are increasing in frequency and intensity, with climate change shouldering much of the blame.
+Wildfires are increasing in frequency and intensity, with evidence that climate change has played a key role in recent years.
 While lightning strikes and human activity are responsible for starting wildfires, climate change has created the perfect conditions that allow them to ignite much more easily.

-Exactly where and when a wildfire will start is impossible to pinpoint with absolute precision, but advanced weather forecasting technology can highlight potential fire hotspots and give authorities a head-start in protecting people, animals, and the local environment.
+It is impossible to pinpoint exactly where and when a wildfire will start with absolute precision, but advanced weather forecasting technology can highlight potential fire hotspots and give authorities a head-start in protecting people, animals, and the local environment.

 Wildfires ravaged more than 50 million hectares of land in Australia in 2019.
-Researchers from Royal Netherlands Meteorological Institute firmly pointed the finger at global warming, arguing that the record warm temperatures and dryness caused the severe wildfires, before concluding that widespread burning was at least 30% more likely than in a world without global warming, i.e., before 1900.
+Researchers from the Royal Netherlands Meteorological Institute pointed to global warming as the cause, arguing that the record warm temperatures and dryness caused the severe wildfires, before concluding that widespread burning was at least 30% more likely than in a world without global warming, i.e., before 1900.3

-Over 80% of wildfires in America are started by people accidentally, but fires also ignite spontaneously if conditions are favorable, or during electrical storms.
-A wildfire needs fuel, oxygen, and heat to ignite and be sustained, and weather can influence all of these.
+Over 80% of wildfires in America are started by people accidentally or intentionally, but fires can also ignite spontaneously if conditions are favorable or during electrical storms.
+A wildfire needs fuel, oxygen, and heat to ignite and sustain itself, and weather can influence all of these.

 Timing is also an important factor.
-Wildfire ignition favors high temperatures, quicker and variable winds, and little moisture in the air – and these are all found in the early afternoon, which is when most blazes start.
+Wildfire ignition favors high temperatures, quicker and variable winds, and little moisture in the air – and these are all found in the early afternoon when most blazes start.4

 Wildfires 101 | National Geographic